 Used traditionally for food, fuel, fiber, medicine among other uses, the cannabis plant offers multiple applications and benefits.
 Highlighted for its medicinal use by the Roman historian, Pliny the Elder, who wrote about the cannabis root as “a decoction of the root in water relaxes contractions of the joints and cures gout and similar maladies.”

 By the 17th century, it was often used by physicians and herbalists to treat some health conditions including fever, inflammation, gout, joint pain and skin burns.

 Cannabinoids are dynamic and therapeutically helpful compounds found both in the cannabis and hemp plants.
-With a growing body of evidence building showing their potential health benefits, more recently cannabinoid-based skincare and beauty products to hit the market at a fast pace.
+With a growing body of evidence showing their potential health benefits, cannabidiol skincare and beauty products have recently hit the market at a fast pace.

 The Endocannabinoid System (ECS) and You

 Did you know that your body has its cannabinoid system?
 This is recognized as the endocannabinoid system (ECS), and it exists in your body as a complex network of sensory neurons and pathways, enzymes, and receptors that work to maintain a state of balanced health.
 We even produce them.
 Recent discoveries of endogenous cannabinoids (e.g., arachidonoylethanolamide, 2-arachidonoylglycerol or palmitoylethanolamide) and their receptors have stimulated interest in learning more about ECS and their potential impact on health and disease.
 These endogenous receptors and pathways can communicate with;